MarvinSunday/XRPL-DECYPHER-/README.md

 # XRPL DECYPHER
 An XRPL platform Built to educate and inform XRPL users on the utilities being built on the XRP Ledger.
-A Project Inspired by the XRP Ledger Campus Ambassadorship program and Made by Marvin Sunday Campus Ambassador in the Falls 2023 Cohorts.
+A Project Inspired by the XRP Ledger Campus Ambassadorship program Made by @MarvinSunday - Campus Ambassador Falls 2023 Cohorts.
+Code by @ObiajuluM - XRPL Developer

 ## Table of Content
 1. [🌐 Overview](#overview)
 2. [📖 XRPL DECYPHER](#xrpl-decypher)